Interest only mortgages

 How big a deposit will I need for an interest only mortgage?

 This will vary depending on the lender.
-But to qualify for an interest-only mortgage, you’ll likely need a higher deposit than you would for a repayment mortgage, as banks consider them a riskier proposition.
+But to qualify for an interest-only mortgage, you’ll likely need a higher deposit than you would for a repayment mortgage, as banks consider them riskier.

 What are the advantages of an interest only mortgage?